Lightning continue hold over Stars with 4-3 shootout victory

 Point took an outlet pass from Andrej Palat, sneaked behind Dallas’ top defensive pair and scored his 11th goal of the season at 3:55 of the first period on a backhand that trickled between the pads of Oettinger, who made a third straight NHL start for the first time.

-Dallas ended its drought against the 2018-19 Vezina Trophy winner when Heiskanen, beside the crease, buried a rebound on a power play at 9:05 of the second period for his third goal of the season.
+Dallas ended its drought against the 2018-19 Vezina Trophy winner after more than 209 minutes when Heiskanen, beside the crease, buried a rebound on a power play at 9:05 of the second period for his third goal of the season.

-Tampa Bay regained the lead at 14:20 of the second when Pat Maroon won a puck battle in the trapezoid and fed Joseph in the slot for a one-timer, his seventh of the year.
+Tampa Bay regained the lead at 14:20 of the second when Maroon won a puck battle in the trapezoid and fed Joseph in the slot for a one-timer, his seventh of the year.

 Stamkos’ power-play slap shot from the left circle at 11:49 of the third period, his team-leading 14th goal of the season, gave the Lightning a two-goal cushion.